Right Arrow

 The good news?
-A blend of proven safety protocols and modern video intelligence can dramatically cut these risks.
-Whether it’s catching a worker bypassing a machine guard, spotting a spill on the floor, or alerting supervisors to a lockout/tagout violation, today’s AI-powered video platforms are changing how mill safety teams prevent injuries before they happen.
+A blend of proven safety protocols and video intelligence can markedly reduce these risks.
+Whether it’s catching a worker bypassing a machine guard, spotting a spill on the floor, or alerting supervisors to a lockout/tagout violation, today’s video AI platforms are changing how mill safety teams address injury risks.

-In this guide, we’ll break down the top 5 injuries that can occur in textile mills—and, more importantly, how to stop them with the right mix of human vigilance and smart technology.
+In this guide, we’ll break down the top 4 injuries that can occur in textile mills—and, more importantly, how to mitigate them with the right mix of human vigilance and smart technology.

 The Cost of Safety Negligence in Textile Mills

 When safety lapses lead to injuries, the costs are severe—both in human terms and on the bottom line.
-Consider that the average OSHA penalty for a serious textile mill incident is $10,198, with the most severe cases reaching as high as $39,000 (Source: OSHA Enforcement Data, 2025).
-The median penalty sits at $7,971, a figure that doesn’t even account for the direct and indirect costs of medical care, lost time, or reputational damage.
+A single serious incident can result in substantial OSHA penalties, not to mention the direct and indirect costs of medical care, lost time, and reputational damage.

 Penalties like these are avoidable.
-Proactive safety systems, regular audits, and modern video intelligence can spot hazards and compliance gaps before someone gets hurt.
-Prevention isn’t just compliance—it’s good business and good leadership.
+Anticipatory safety systems, regular audits, and video intelligence can spot hazards and compliance gaps before someone gets hurt.
+An insight-driven safety approach supports compliance, good business, and strong leadership.

-The Top 5 Preventable Injuries in Textile Mills: What Every Mill Needs to Know
+Addressing the Top 4 Injuries in Textile Mills: What Every Mill Needs to Know

 Let’s get specific.
-Here are the five injuries that most often lead to tragedy—and how video intelligence can help keep them off your OSHA log.
+Here are the four injuries that most often lead to serious incidents—and how video intelligence can help keep them off your OSHA log.

 Amputations (Caught in Machinery)